apache/samza/docs/README.md

 To serve the website on [localhost:4000](http://localhost:4000/):

-    bundle exec jekyll serve --watch
+    bundle exec jekyll serve --watch --baseurl

 To compile the website in the \_site directory, execute:

     bundle exec jekyll build

-To test the site,
+To test the site, run:

-    * run:

     bundle exec jekyll serve --watch --baseurl

-    * then open another command line window and run:
+## Versioning

+If you're working with versioned content (anything in the learn or img directories), you'll also need to run a script that generates the appropriate directories:

       _docs/local-site-test.sh

+The local-site-test.sh script must be run every time a change is made to versioned content locally in order to trigger a refresh with Jekyll.

-    * keep in mind that the switch-version buttons in other versions link to samza.incubator.apache.org/, not the localhost:4000.
-That is because they are not updated by your branch and are using the value in SVN.
+Keep in mind that versioned content in older versions links to samza.incubator.apache.org, not the localhost:4000.
+This is because they are not updated by your branch and are using the values in SVN instead.

-## Versioning

-The "learn" and "img" sections are versioned.
 To add a new version, change the version number in _config.yml.
-All links in pages should use

-{{site.version}}, not hard-coded version number.
+All links in pages should use {{site.version}}, not hard-coded version number.

 ## Javadocs